rafaduran/rdc-blga/docs/source/blga.rst

+.. _blga:

 Blga
 ====
 :cpp:class:`Blga` is the base class for all Binary-coded Local Genetitc algorithms.
-It implements `LocalSearcher` base class and it also defines interface for all Blga subclasses.
+It implements :ref:`LocalSearcher` base class and it also defines interface for all Blga subclasses.

 Protected members